Being an effective leader includes many aspects, from experience and knowledge right through to planning and strategy.

 We came up with the following:

-This would have to be one of the biggest influencers in the workplace.
-As a leader your influence will carry great weight.
-If you choose to congratulate and encourage or to order and criticise, your choice will clearly set the tone of your leadership.
+If you choose to congratulate and encourage or to order and criticise, your choice will set the tone of your leadership.

 4. Empower and develop others